lolloj - Fotolia

 "If you need to test exploit mitigations then RCE is useful, as is it useful for proving to management the vulnerability has real-world effects," Hutchins said.
 "But I do question if it's a good idea to release something that's capable of exploiting over 800,000 systems with zero user interaction."

-Aitel said it took Immunity "about two months to develop the RDP library and exploit" and they plan to release new versions of the BlueKeep exploit module as it becomes more stable.
+Aitel said it took Immunity "about two months to develop the RDP library and exploit" and they to release versions of the BlueKeep exploit module as it becomes more stable.

 Williams said it would be "trivial for a well-resourced customer to extract the exploit and use it outside the framework," but added that many companies will wait to patch until there is an exploit in the wild.